A Precursor Plateau and Pre-Maximum [O II] Emission in the Superluminous SN2019szu: A Pulsational Pair-Instability Candidate: Analysis

 SN2019szu is the first SLSN that shows the 7300\,$\Angstrom$ line in a significantly pre-maximum spectrum, present alongside the characteristic O II absorption lines.
 At the early times seen in this event, the expected high radiation temperatures would imply that Ca II would be ionised and so lines from this species would not be observed.
 This is supported by the singly ionised oxygen lines evident in Figure \ref{fig:labelled}; O II has a higher ionisation potential than Ca II.
 This suggests that [O II] may be a more likely explanation for an emission line at 7300\,$\Angstrom$ appearing so early in the SN evolution.

 We can test whether [O II] is a valid identification for this line by comparing to spectral models to predict other lines we expect to appear in these spectra.
 Nebular models from \citet{Jerkstrand2017b} predict emission from [O III] $\lambda\lambda$4959, 5007, and [O III] $\lambda$4363 to also appear if strong [O II] is present.
 Looking at Figure \ref{fig:labelled}, one can see evidence for these lines with the same blueshift as the [O II] emission line.
 This is even more apparent in Figure \ref{fig:composite}: adding the nebular model from \citet{Jerkstrand2017b} showing the [O II] and [O III] lines to a photospheric spectrum of SN2015bn greatly improves the match with SN2019szu in the areas with the [O II] and [O III] lines.
 It also recreates the profile seen around 5000\,\AA\ due to the blend of [O III] with Fe II/III.
+This method of combining photospheric and nebular spectra assumes the nebular component is transparent enough to not impede our view of the SN, and has been used before in the literature.
+In particular \citet{Ben-Ami2014} used this method for SN2010mb, a SN with evidence for interaction with large amounts of hydrogen-free CSM.
 With this in mind we identify the emission line at 7300\,$\Angstrom$ as [O II] $\lambda\lambda$7320,7330 with a net blueshift indicating a velocity $\sim 1500$\,\kms.
 We will explore the physical implications of this line in Section \ref{sec:CSM params}.